servicepartnerone/spo-sr-coding-test/README.md

 6. Use a CSS preprocessor like LESS

-7. Provide a readme with an instruction how to install your application
+7. You should use React + Redux + react-query + GraphQL + hooks.

-8. You should you React + redux.
+8. Provide a readme.md file with an instruction on how to install your application

 ### Bonus (optional)